 PRSN is administered by the Department of Geology.
-The staff oversees a network of short-period and broadband seismometers installed in Puerto Rico and nearby islands.
-The main objective of PRSN is to process and analyze local, regional, and teleseismic earthquakes.
-Data is made available to the general public and distributed among scientific and academic communities and civil defense organizations.
+The staff oversees a network of 25 broad and short period seismic stations and 6 tide gauges and weather stations installed in the

+Puerto Rico region.
+The main objective of PRSN is to process and analyze local, regional, teleseismic earthquakes.
+Data are made available to the general public and distributed among scientific and academic communities and emergency management organizations.
+The PRSN also operates a tsunami warning system monitoring seismic and tsunami events in Puerto Rico the Caribbean and adjoining regions.